coreto-io/coreto-rcs-sdk-php/README.md

 # Coreto RCS SDK

-An Laravel SDK used for the collection and validation of the KPIs used in the Coreto DRS
+An SDK used for the collection and validation of the KPIs used in the Coreto DRS

 ## Dependencies